Protests Erupt at Russian Polling Stations as Putin Seeks Fifth Term

 • Emergence of influential grassroots leaders: With the rise of online activism, new leaders will emerge from within the ranks of protest movements, challenging the authority of traditional political figures.
 These leaders will inspire and mobilize the masses, demanding genuine change.

 • Heightened government surveillance: As protests become more frequent and influential, governments will intensify their surveillance efforts to identify and suppress dissenting voices.
-This could lead to further restrictions on internet freedom and privacy rights.
+This might lead to further restrictions on internet freedom and privacy rights.

 • Innovation in protest tactics: Activists will constantly adapt and develop new tactics to overcome government suppression.
 Encryption and anonymity tools will become more prevalent, enabling protesters to communicate securely and anonymously.